laurenceWalton/EquationSolver/README.md

 ## 1. Getting Started

-We recommend using a virtual environment (venv)
+I recommend using a virtual environment (venv)

 ### 2. Create a virtual environment